 As with typeface, there is no official font size for legal documents in most cases.
-We recommend that you prioritize readability when choosing a font size for legal copy.
+We recommend you prioritize readability when choosing a font size for a legal copy.

 Start with a 12-point font and make adjustments as needed.
 If you find that the 12-point font is too hard to read, increase the size to 14 points.
 A quality company that provides website services for lawyers can also help!